The Rich History of Watercress in Native American Culture

 Jon says he learned to eat watercress from The Nuwä, the Tehachapi Indian people also known as Kawaiisu or Paiute, who called Watercress by the name poh-oh-pah-toor, meaning “in the water.”Nuwä people ate Watercress raw, often with salt, or boiled and mixed with bacon and eaten inside a tortilla.

-He explains watercress can be used in a variety of ways, including in green salads, though it can be quite peppery.
-The sharpness disappears after cooking , and it is used in soups, roasts, omelets, pesto, and green smoothies.
+He explains watercress can be used in many ways, including in green salads, though it can be quite peppery.
+The sharpness disappears after cooking, and it is used in soups, roasts, omelets, pesto, and green smoothies.

 Of all the invasive plants that humans have inflicted on the environment of North America in the past 400 years, it’s hard to think of one more benign and potentially as useful as Watercress.
 This plant has been nurturing humans for centuries, and you can grow your own or buy it from a grocery store and try some time-tested recipes.